 There was this girl, I liked her.
 Of course it is because of her I am here, so I hated her during the first days, but it is not the case anymore -maybe it is the Stockholm syndrome.
-There was at least one thing that made me like her : she has been the only one talking to me since I am imprisoned.
-The two others act like if I was not there and this makes me feel very lonely and despaired.
+There was at least one thing that made me like her : she has been the only one who talks to me since my imprisonment.
+The two others act as if I was not there and this makes me feel very lonely and despaired.
 But she talked to me.
 It was just a few minutes per day, but during this time I felt alive again.
 She was not always nice to me, sometimes she called me with ridiculous names, or she reprimanded me, but at least she was acting like if I was alive.
 These few minutes really were the best moments of my days.
 I would spend 23 hours and 55 minutes a day, looking at the clock, waiting for her.
-But it has been a long time since I saw her.
-I think she end up being bored by me.
+But it has been a long time since I have seen her.
+I think she ended up being bored by me.
 Maybe she thought I would answer her.
-I tried but I did not manage to speak here, I can only think.
+I tried but I did not manage to speak, I could only think.
 I am doomed to be my only interlocutor.
 But that is not a reason to act like if I was not there!